CURRICULUM AND LEVELS

 101: Introduces the first-time student to speaking, listening, reading and writing in French with a strong vocabulary for talking about oneself and others, asking questions, responding in the affirmative and the negative, using a large group of verbs and a varied vocabulary.

-401: Is an advanced conversation level with literary texts.
+401: Is an advanced conversation level with literary texts and literary discussion subjects.